Some of Japan’s best festivals take place in August. And lucky for us, they’re mostly free!

 These are events in Kyoto, Osaka, Hyōgo, Mie, and the surrounding areas.

-The locals call it Daimonji, the celebration during the height of the Obon festival where the city’s surrounding mountains are lit up with five bonfires.
-Three of the bonfires are lit in the form of kanji, while the other two are shapes of a boat and a Shinto gate.
+The locals call it Daimonji, a celebration during the height of the Obon festival where the city’s surrounding mountains are lit up with five bonfires.
+Three of the bonfires are lit in the form of kanji, while the other two are the shapes of a boat and a Shinto gate.

 Summer Sonic Osaka

-The twin of Tokyo’s music festival, this event has all the same acts just on different nights.
+The twin of Tokyo’s music festival, Summer Sonic Osaka has most of the same acts — just on different nights.

 Naniwa Yodogawa Fireworks Festival

-This event is part of the annual peace festival and is known for the beautiful glowing food stalls as much as the fireworks.
-It takes place on the Hozu River with plenty of free and paid viewing spots in local parks.
+Kameoka Hozugawa River Fireworks is part of the annual peace festival and is known for its beautiful glowing food stalls as much as the fireworks.
+It takes place on the Hozu River, with plenty of free and paid viewing spots in local parks.

 Yoshinogawa Fireworks Festival